 Bahrain at a Glance

-Bahrain prides itself on being the most liberal country in the Persian Gulf region.
-While this may be true to a large extent, don’t be tempted into thinking that your move to Bahrain will not require you to make major adjustments.
-For most expats, moving to Bahrain means moving to a country that differs significantly from their home or previous place of residence – be it because of the culture, the climate, the people, etc. But, as everybody knows: obstacles make us grow!
-So if you’re willing to take on the challenge of relocating to Bahrain, this is what you need to know.
+Bahrain once prided itself on being the most liberal country in the Persian Gulf region.
+While this may be true to some extent, your move to Bahrain will still require you to make some major adjustments.
+From the culture to the climate, for most expats Bahrain will be a big change from their previous home!
+If you’re ready to take on the challenge, this is what you need to know.

 A History of Expats

-The Kingdom of Bahrain, as it has been known since 2002, had established itself as the preeminent trading centre in the Gulf by the mid-19th century.
-High trade volumes with India ensured a growing cultural influence of the subcontinent, aided by the influx of Indian merchant families.
-Wealthy Persian merchants moving to Bahrain also played their part in driving forward the country’s socio-economic development.
+The Kingdom of Bahrain, as it has been known since 2002, established itself as the preeminent trading center in the Gulf by the mid-19th century.
+Booming trade with India brought merchant families and their cultural traditions to the country, and wealthy Persian merchants also played their part in driving forward Bahrain’s socio-economic development.

-The discovery of oil in 1932 finally resulted in growing numbers of foreign investors moving to Bahrain in the hope of profiting from the boom started by the oil industry.
-The country went through a rapid modernization process overseen by the British Colonial Advisors.
-In 1971, British and Iranian claims over Bahrain were refuted as the country’s independence was asserted via referendum.
+The discovery of oil in 1932 resulted in growing numbers of foreign investors moving to the country, spurring a rapid modernization process overseen by British colonial advisors.
+In 1971, Bahrain asserted its independence from both the United Kingdom and Iran with a referendum.

-Today, the oil industry still drives many expats to Bahrain..
-However, due to very limited oil reserves, the industry has shifted towards petroleum-processing and oil-refining based on crude oil imports.
-The country has also acquired a reputation as the financial hub of the Middle East, having replaced Beirut during the 1970s.
-While this initially opened up new opportunities in the financial services industries and attracted new business to Bahrain, the country’s reputation has suffered after the Bahraini uprising which started in February 2011.
+Though the oil industry still drives many expats to Bahrain, limited reserves have encouraged a shift towards petroleum-processing and oil-refining based on crude oil imports.
+Bahrain has also developed a reputation as one of the financial hubs of the Middle East, having replaced Beirut during the 1970s.
+While this initially opened up new opportunities in the financial services industries and attracted new business to Bahrain, the country’s commercial reputation has suffered since the Bahraini uprising started in 2011.

-Several multinational companies run operations in or from Manama and function as major employers for expats in Bahrain.
-As the nation’s capital, Manama is not only the home of Bahrain’s national government offices but also accommodates all foreign diplomatic staff stationed in the country.
-High living standards, a multi-cultural environment, a good road and transport network are among the benefits awaiting expats moving to Bahrain’s capital.
+Several multinational companies run operations in or from Manama, and are major employers for expats in Bahrain.
+As the nation’s capital, Manama is not only the home of the national government offices but also accommodates all foreign diplomatic staff stationed in the country.
+High living standards, a multi-cultural environment, and a good transportation network are among the benefits of living in Manama.